 - Organize transportation to all events if necessary,

-- Request the presence of the Game Lead for a particular game at a meeting if necessary,
+- Request the presence of the Group Director for a particular group at a meeting if necessary,

-- Assume the responsibilities of Game Lead for any game lacking one, and
+- Assume the responsibilities of Group Director for any group lacking one, and

-- Receive reports from Coaches and Game Leads.
+- Receive reports from Coaches and Group Directors.

 Section 5.
 Event Coordinator

 - Plan small-scale events, and